Enphase Rule 21 compliance is achieved with the application of an Enphase Rule 21 compatible grid profile to certified hardware.

 Use the resources below to learn how to apply the appropriate grid profile to your certified hardware and how to generate a compliance report for your utility.

-All IQ platform Microinverters are certified for Rule 21 requirements taking effect February 22, 2019.
-S-Series Microinverters will not be compliant with February 22, 2019 requirements.
+All IQ platform microinverters are certified for Rule 21 requirements taking effect March 22, 2020.
+(New S-series microinverter installations will not be compliant under March 22, 2020 requirements, but existing S-series systems are compliant under the previous ruling.)
 Visit the CEC website here for a simplified listing of compliant products.
 Certificates of compliance can be found at the following links:

 Grid profiles may be applied any time before, during, or after installation and requires Envoy software version 4.10 or greater.
 Learn how to update the Envoy onsite using the Installer Toolkit here.

 Prior to Install: This is the recommended approach.
 Without ever leaving the office, simply select the appropriate grid profile on the site activation form, and the profile will be applied to the microinverters when the site Envoy connects to Enlighten.
 Watch this video to learn how to apply the grid profile using the activation form.

 During Install: If the profile has not already been set prior to the installation, set it during the installation using the Installer Toolkit mobile app.
 Watch this video to learn how to apply the profile using the Installer Toolkit and how to generate a Summary Report to demonstrate Rule 21 compliance.

 After Install: Have systems that have already been installed been updated to the Rule 21 profile?
 You can apply the appropriate grid profile and run the report at any time simply by updating the system activation form.
 Watch this video to learn how to apply the grid profile using the activation form.

 A utility compliance report can be generated at any time.
 The instructions for this are included in the profile application videos above.

 Want to learn more about California Rule 21?
 Attend an upcoming Rule 21 webinar.